 Many candidates struggle with the listening component of the OET.
-In the OET Listening sub-test, there are 42 questions which are spread over 3 parts – Part A, B and C. This article will concentrate on the skills required to answer questions in Part B and C. If you are interested in how to answer questions in Part A of the OET Listening sub-test, you can read about it here.
+In the OET Listening sub-test, there are 42 questions which are spread over 3 parts – Part A, B and C. This article will concentrate on the skills required to answer questions in Part B and C. If you are interested in how to answer all questions, you can read more about OET Listening Part A guide.

 The good news is Part B and Part C consist of multiple-choice questions.
 Here is a break down for you.